Resortlife Maldives

 On Kaashidhoo island, a 1996 dig led by Norwegian archaeologist Egil Mikkelsen uncovers a 1,880 m² Buddhist monastery — 64 coral-stone structures including a 16-sided stepped platform so geometrically precise that Thor Heyerdahl compared Maldivian stonemasonry to the Inca walls of Cuzco.

-Between 1996 and 1998, a Norwegian team led by archaeologist Egil Mikkelsen — in partnership with the Maldivian National Centre for Linguistic and Historical Research — excavated a site on Kaashidhoo island in Kaafu Atoll known as Kuruhinna Tharaagandu.
-What they found beneath the sand was a Buddhist monastery covering 1,880 square metres.
+Between 1996 and 1998, a Norwegian team led by archaeologist Egil Mikkelsen — with the Maldivian National Centre for Linguistic and Historical Research — excavated a site on Kaashidhoo known as Kuruhinna Tharaagandu.
+Beneath the sand lay a Buddhist monastery covering 1,880 square metres.

-Sixty-four coral-stone structures were uncovered.
-The most striking was Ruin XXXIII: a sixteen-sided base platform six metres across, 1.3 metres high, with a southern stairway and five distinct stepped tiers, each of the sixteen sides subtly concave.
-The geometry is so precise — and the fit of the coral blocks so tight — that the Maldivian masons appear to have worked at a level comparable to the greatest pre-modern stoneworkers anywhere.
+Sixty-four coral-stone structures emerged.
+The most striking, Ruin XXXIII, was a sixteen-sided platform six metres across and five tiers high, each side subtly concave.
+The geometry is so exact, and the coral blocks so tightly fitted, that the masons appear to have worked at the level of the finest pre-modern stoneworkers anywhere.

-On Kudahuvadhoo in Dhaalu Atoll, Thor Heyerdahl went further.
-Surveying the coral masonry there in the 1980s, he wrote that it was 'among the finest I have ever seen', comparing it directly to the monumental Inca walls of Cuzco.
+On Kudahuvadhoo, Thor Heyerdahl surveyed the coral masonry in the 1980s and called it 'among the finest I have ever seen', comparing it directly to the monumental Inca walls of Cuzco.
 The comparison is extravagant — but the photographs bear it out.

 Contested